p2panda/handbook/website/docs/tutorials/tauri.md

 Tauri commands allow you to define methods in your Rust code and automatically have them exposed in the client.
 We will use this now to communicate the `HTTP` port our node is using to the client app.
 This is just an example though, there could be many other uses for this feature.

-What this looks like in the (heavily redacted) rust code:
+What this looks like in the (heavily redacted) Rust code:

 ```rust
 use aquadoggo::Node;